GRZ-D3V/grz-shop/README.md

   - Config.Food | Allows you to choose items in shops
   - Config.Weapon | Allows you to choose weapons in shops
   - Config.Job | Allows you to choose trades in the employment center
+  - Config.Sell | Allow player to resell to ped

 # Showcase